Francis Williams – a portrait of a writer

 Infrared reflectography image of Francis Williams' study with projection lines, 2023. © Victoria and Albert Museum, London

 The portrait was also investigated using x-ray fluorescence (XRF), which detects, and maps chemical elements used in the painting.
 For example, mercury (shown in pink) is found in the pigment vermilion frequent in the 18th century.
-But because pigments like vermilion were used throughout the British Empire, this analysis does not help us determine where the picture was painted.
+But because pigments like vermilion were used throughout the British Empire, this analysis did not help us determine where the picture was painted.
 The same is true for the employment of Prussian blue (hydrated iron hexacyanoferrate) in Williams' coat and the draped curtain in the top right.
 Prussian blue was available on both sides of the Atlantic by the 1720s.

 Chair, table and part of bookcase in the painting, with luminous pink showing pigment